qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 Gosh that's nice, but how do I tell which are my new Raspberry Pis in the cluster?

 Well, to answer that, we need to understand how MAC addresses are formed.
 Each address is a series of byte values, in hexadecimal.
 They're assigned to hardware devices, most commonly to network interfaces.
-In the case of the Pis, this is the RJ45 Ethernet port you can see in the top right of this picture:
+In the case of the Pis, this is the RJ45 Ethernet port you can see in the top right of this picture of a Raspberry Pi 4:

 ![Raspberry Pi 4](/content/images/2020/03/pi4.png)

-Significantly, the first three bytes represent the hardware manufacturer, via a so-called Organisationally Unique Identifier (OUI).
+Significantly, the first three bytes in a MAC address represent the hardware manufacturer, via a so-called Organisationally Unique Identifier (OUI).
 And if we look at the [canonical list of OUIs](http://standards-oui.ieee.org/oui.txt) we see that there's an entry for the Raspberry Pi organisation thus:

 ```
 DC-A6-32   (hex)        Raspberry Pi Trading Ltd